qpv-research-group/solcore5/docs/source/Solvers/ASC.rst

     # All the materials will be stored in this list, from top to bottom.
     all_materials = []

     # We start from the AR coating.
-We only need this to define the reflexion of the cell.
+We only need this to define the reflection of the cell.
     # In this case, we load it from an an external file
     def this_dir_file(f):
         return os.path.join(os.path.split(__file__)[0], f)